Ahhh, spring activities time!

 VARIATION: Program the umbrellas with letters either matching capital letters or matching the capital letter to the lower case letter.

-Materials: Pre-drawn circles, pre-drawn small orange or yellow triangles, googly eyes, craft sticks, glue sticks, markers or crayons, scissors
+Materials: Pre-drawn circles, pre-drawn small orange or yellow triangles, googly eyes, craft sticks, glue sticks, markers or crayons, scissors-Also, be sure to encourage children to cut out their own circle shapes as well.

 The children practice cutting by cutting out the circles.
 They color these any colors they want to make their birds!